marcio777/cadmus/src/en/Chapter-IV/Part VI: Text Fields.md

 ![A text field with its size and underlay designated](../../Images/Chapter-IV/Text_Fields/better_text_field.png)

-You can also make these text fields uneditable.
-Therefore you could, theoretically, have the user input something and then lock the text field to prevent anything else being inputted.
-You can stop the text fields accepting text using the following code:
+You can also make these text fields uneditable:

 ```java
 normal.setEditable(false);